AlenaTih/Golden-Hour-App/README.md

 ## Overview

-An app to identify when you will have this beautiful time of golden hour in your location.
+An app to determine when you will have this beautiful time of golden hour in your location.

-Golden hour is the time during 1 hour before sunset.
-You can take the most awesome photos during this time, and just get pleasure watching the colors of the sky.
+The golden hour is the time during one hour before sunset.
+This is the time when you can take stunning photos and just enjoy watching the colors of the sky.

 ## Features